yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 hello-world                             latest                48b5124b2768        10 months ago       1.84kB
 ```

-Here you can see the images downloaded as well as their size.
+Here you can see the images downloaded as well as their sizes.
 To remove the hello-world image use the `docker image rm` command together with the id of the docker image.

 ```bash